 For further information regarding the program details and descriptions please click on the following dropdowns.

 At CHIP, we take a collaborative approach to treatment, with parents having an active role.
 Parent(s) will be asked to join their child for the daily Check-In period.
 During the Check-Ins, parent(s) are updated on the exposures their child practiced during the programming that day.
 In addition, time is spent going over the homework plan to be practiced between sessions.
 The Check-Ins allow for better continuity of the child’s treatment because with the support of parent(s), the child is better able to translate the skills they are learning in treatment into their everyday life.
 This time also provides opportunities for parents to ask questions or problem-solve any challenges that arise in the home or at school.

-In addition to parents joining an exposure session once a week, CHIP also offers a weekly, hour long parent educational group for all parents of the children in the program.
+In addition to parents joining exposure sessions, CHIP offers a weekly, hour long parent educational group for all parents of the children in the program.
 Moreover, our “Office Hours” provide additional time periods when a CHIP team member is available to parents for discussing questions and providing continued support for implementing the CHIP skills at home with their child.

 The program runs from 6-8:30pm, Monday through Thursday.

 When helpful, additional time can be scheduled for neuropsychological testing.
 Each treatment day consists of your child working on their individualized treatment plan.
 Time is also dedicated each day to group therapy; all groups consists of targeted exercises and discussions to practice and help instill specific skillsets.
 The combination of individual and group therapy provides a holistic approach to learn, practice, and ingrain the empirically supported approaches for anxiety and OCD.
 Exposure and Response Prevention is a cornerstone of our treatment approach.
 In addition, therapeutic approaches such as Defusion (seeing thoughts as thoughts), Mindfulness, Radical Acceptance, Self-Compassion, Emotion Regulation, and Distress Tolerance are all skills taught and developed through the individual and group work.